atilaneves/unit-threaded/README.md

 generate a source file automatically.
 Simply pass in the desired directories to scan as command-line arguments.
 It automatically generates a file, executes it with rdmd, and print the result.
 Use the -h option to get help on the command.
+To try it out, run `rdmd utils/dtest.d example/tests/pass`.
+You can also pass it `example/tests/fail` or `example/tests`.

 There is support for debug prints in the tests with the `-d` switch.
 This is only supported in single-threaded mode (`-s`).
 Setting `-d`